zandero/rest.vertx/README.md

 ```

 ## Blocking handler
-In case the request handler should be a blocking handler the **@Blocking** annotation has to used.
+In case the request handler should be a blocking handler the **@Blocking** annotation has to be used.

 ```java
 @GET